Choose Trek

 Day 6 : Pipalkoti to Rishikesh

-• After Morning Tea/Coffee, Depart to home.
+• After Morning Tea/Coffee, depart for home.

-• you’ll reach Rishikesh between 5 -6:00 pm.
-You can book further travel any time after 7:00 pm
+• You’ll reach Rishikesh between 5 -6:00 pm.
+You can book further travel any time after 7:00 pm.

 The ride will commence at 6 am and you will reach Rishikesh around 5 - 6 pm.
 Your Breakfast and Lunch will be on the way at a roadside inn, exclusive of charges, after having your morning tea/coffee you can leave for your next destination.
 We advise you to book further travel after 7 pm.